johnbiundo/dev.to-articles/blog-posts/micro-nats-1/micro-nats-part1.md

 - A passes the response topic as part of the initial message
 - B uses the response topic as the topic of its own subsequent response message

 In other words, if a response topic is included in a message received by a subscriber, the subscriber publishes a response message on that response topic.
 Thus, in our example, B publishes its response, including a payload containing the customer list, on the response topic it received in the "request" message.
+Because A previously subscribed to the response topic, it receives the response as a normal message.
 All very tidy!

 ### A Vocabulary for Transporter Use Cases